feathersui/feathersui-starling/documentation/help/markdown/scroll-text.md

 ## The Basics

-Let's create a `ScrollText` instance, give it some text, and add it to the display list.
+First, let's create a `ScrollText` component, give it some text to display, and add it to the display list.

 ``` code
 var scrollText:ScrollText = new ScrollText();